Fiesole Tuscany, Italy Travel Guide

 For churches and religious sites, shoulders and knees must be covered for all genders.
 Italians generally dress smartly for dinner; smart casual is preferred over overly relaxed tourist clothing in general.

-Tipping is not as expected if a "coperto" (cover charge) or "servizio" (service charge) already appears on the bill.
+Tipping is not as expected if a "coperto" (admission charge) or "servizio" (service charge) already appears on the bill.
 Rounding up the bill or leaving a few euros for good service is appreciated.
 Do not cut pasta with a knife.
 Cappuccino is traditionally a breakfast drink.

 Learning a few basic Italian phrases is greatly appreciated by locals and can make interactions more pleasant.